simona-pometkova/arduino-coursework/README.md

 # arduino-coursework

 Memory game.
 Intended to be used on Arduino Uno devices.
+Achieved mark 67 / 100.
+I'm quite satisfied with this code.